-There are two deposit schedules-monthly or semiweekly-for determining when you must deposit withheld federal income tax.
+There are two deposit schedules-monthly and semiweekly-for determining when you deposit withheld federal income tax.
 These schedules tell you when a deposit is due after a tax liability arises (that is, you make a payment subject to federal income tax withholding, including backup withholding).
-Before the beginning of each calendar year, you must determine which of the two deposit schedules you must use.
+Before the beginning of each calendar year, you must determine which of the two deposit schedules you're required to use.

-For 2022, you're a monthly schedule depositor for Form 945 if the total tax reported on your 2020 Form 945 (line 3) was \$50,000 or less.
-If the total tax reported for 2020 was more than \$50,000, you're a semiweekly schedule depositor.
+For 2023, you're a monthly schedule depositor for Form 945 if the total tax reported on your 2021 Form 945 (line 3) was \$50,000 or less.
+If the total tax reported for 2021 was more than \$50,000, you're a semiweekly schedule depositor.